sendgrid/docs/content/docs/for-developers/sending-email/smtp-filters.md

 ## Filter: dkim

-<p>Allows you to specify the domain to use to sign messages with DKIM
-certification.
-This domain should match the domain in the From address of your email.</p>
+Allows you to specify the domain to use to sign messages with DKIM certification.
+This domain should match the domain in the From address of your email.

 <table class="table table-striped table-bordered">
 <tbody>